deeptools/pyBigWig/README.md

     * [Close a bigWig file](#close-a-bigwig-file)
   * [A note on coordinates](#a-note-on-coordinates)
   * [Galaxy](#galaxy)

-# pyBigWig
-A python extension written in C for quick access to bigWig files.
-This extension uses [libBigWig](https://github.com/dpryan79/libBigWig) for local and remote file access.

 # Installation
 You can install this extension directly from github with: